Indigenous community engagement

 School 2 University (S2U) Program

 The Portfolio drives a strong Year 7 - 12 school program across the catchment areas of Newcastle, Central Coast, Mid North Coast and Western NSW, providing students with a gainful insight into University life including pathways of entry as well as providing an awareness of who they are as Indigenous people contributing to a strong cultural affirmation.
-Three staff work within this program - Noarelle Heise at the Callaghan Campus; Dominic Dates at the Ourimbah Campus and Karen Moran at the Port Macquarie Campus.
+Contact Dominic Dates at the Ourimbah Campus.

 Aims to plant the seed of ambition for students to begin thinking of their future in a culturally safe space through talking circles, interactive activities and traditional Indigenous games.
 Participants will be monitored and rewarded throughout the course of the program over an academic year